Pierre Vandier

-He has been serving as the Chief of the Naval Staff since 1 September 2020, after having been head of the military cabinet of the French Minister of the Armed Forces from 1 September 2018 to 31 August 2020, and commanding officer of the aircraft carrier Charles de Gaulle from 2013 to 2015.
+He served as the Chief of the Naval Staff from 1 September 2020 to 31 August 2023, after having been head of the military cabinet of the French Minister of the Armed Forces from 1 September 2018 to 31 August 2020, and commanding officer of the aircraft carrier Charles de Gaulle from 2013 to 2015.

 Biography

 Early life and education

 Pierre Vandier’s great-grandfather, Benjamin Vandier (1835-1878), was a naval officer, member of parliament and finally senator for Vendée.
 His great-uncle, also named Pierre Vandier and a naval officer (1873-1922), was the inventor of the “convoy doctrine” which reduced the losses caused by submarines during the First World War.
 His father was a general officer in the supply corps of the French Navy.

 In 1987, Pierre Vandier was awarded first place in the competitive exam for entry into the French Naval Academy (French: École navale), and he graduated in first place in 1989.
 He completed his application training onboard helicopter carrier Jeanne d’Arc during the first Gulf War.